 “You have no choice.
 You need the MGM money and Bronfman thinks he’s a musical genius.
 Get Liza and Elton on stage and it’s a done deal.”

 “You little fucker.
 I seen the article about you and Jack-Off in the LA Times.
 You don’t give a shit about my movie.
 I’ll shut it down if only to keep it from being hijacked by a couple of teenagers.”

 “You may be right about our need to be in the papers, but we care about you, Marty.
 It’s obvious to everyone that you’ve gone off the deep-end on this shoot.”

-“What makes you a critic?” he asked.
+“What makes you a critic?” he asks.

 “I saw the clips you sent.
 They suck.
 Your devotion to Hollywood makes you a 30’s wannabee.
 You’re over budget.
 The music isn’t good.
 The costumes are all shoulder pads and the styling looks wooden.
 We have a Leonard Bernstein song and new movie title to save it.
 Wake up before you drown in your own ego.”

-“Fuck you,” he slammed down the phone.
+“Fuck you,” he slams down the phone.